cyl-art/cyl-art/README.md

 ### My Projects 🚀

-Looking to explore some of my projects?
-You can find them in my dedicated projects repository!
+You can find my personal projects in the dedicated projects repository.

 📁 [personal-projects](https://github.com/cyl-art/cs50-ai)